phidra/notes/2021-04-03-the-single-responsibility-principle-revisited.md

 >
 > For example, public methods and properties of a class are its interface; if everything is public, nothing is hidden.
 A micro-service has an interface too: its API.

+Le point clé : cohesion et coupling sont liés à la notion de **information hiding**

 > If you really did a good job, you could even use part of your codebase on a different one.
 This is difficult to achieve, and it shouldn’t be a priority; just a nice bonus.

-Point de vue intéressant : la réutilisabilité est importante surtout en tant que critère, mais n'est pas une fin en soi.
+C'est secondaire, mais ce point de vue intéressant : la réutilisabilité est importante surtout en tant que critère, mais n'est pas une fin en soi.

 ## critique du SRP